GAYATHIRIBALACHANDAR/gayathiri-portfolio/README.md

 ## 💫 Overview

-This is a fully responsive, animated portfolio website built to showcase my personal and professional profile in a visually engaging manner.
+This is a fully responsive, my own customized animated portfolio website built to showcase my personal and professional profile in a visually engaging manner.
 With a **space-themed design**, glowing animations, and subtle interactivity, it creates an immersive experience for visitors.

 ---